MollyZhang668/GEN-AI-CBCT/README.md

   journal={To be published},
   year={2025}
 }

-License and Acknowledgement
+## License and Acknowledgement
-This project follows the license of pytorch-CycleGAN-and-pix2pix.
-See LICENSE file for details.
+Thanks for the project of  [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).